NAP Consistency in Local SEO: Why It Matters

 What happens if I ignore NAP inconsistencies?

-Inconsistent NAP data can prevent your business from appearing in local search results entirely, reduce your Google Maps visibility, and undermine customer trust.
+Incorrect NAP data (real errors, not formatting differences) can prevent your business from appearing in local search results entirely, reduce your Google Maps visibility, and undermine customer trust.
 In severe cases, it can contribute to Google Business Profile suspensions.